Weekend Today: Special editions

+with a continuing 6-hour coverage at New York Harbor.
+The Sunday edition on the following day July 5, a special recap edition of Sunday Today was anchored by Willie Geist.

+On August 1, 2026, a special Saturday edition, is scheduled to air in honor Saturday Today's 34 anniversary to be anchored by Laura Jarrett and Garrett Haake.

 Viewership

 The program has more viewers than ABC's Good Morning America Weekend Edition and CBS' CBS Saturday Morning, but fewer than CBS News Sunday Morning.
 During the weekend of September 15, 2012, the weekend edition of Good Morning America topped Weekend Today in the ratings for the first time in that program's history.